Spinners/Spin.Swift/README.md

 <img alt="Feedback Loop" src="https://raw.githubusercontent.com/Spinners/Spin.Swift/master/Resources/feedback-loop.png" border="1"/>

-Feedbacks are the only places where you can perform side effects (networking, local I/O, UI rendering, whatever you do that accesses or mutates a state outside the local scope of the loop)
+Feedbacks are the only places where you can perform side effects (networking, local I/O, UI rendering, whatever you do that accesses or mutates a state outside the local scope of the loop).
-Conversely, a reducer is a pure function that can only produce a new value given a previous one and a request.
+Conversely, a reducer is a pure function that can only produce a new value given a previous one and a transition request.
 Performing side effects in reducers is forbidden, as it would compromise its reproducibility.

 In real life applications, you can obviously have several feedbacks per Spin in order to separate preoccupations.
 Each of the feedbacks will be applied sequentially on the input value.

 # The multiple ways to build a Spin

 Spin offers two ways to build a feedback loop.
-Both are equivalent and picking one only depend on your preference.
+Both are equivalent and picking one only depends on your preference.

 Let’s try them by building a Spin that regulates two integer values to make them converge to their average value (like some kind of system that would adjust a left and a right channel volume on stereo speakers to make them converge to the same level).

-The following example will rely on RxSwift, but you can find their **[ReactiveSwift](https://gist.github.com/twittemb/d2f31bc4e50aa287d6165638fc0069ef)** and **[Combine](https://gist.github.com/twittemb/b4fe726554b7d61f60d81a1136b8e4a3)** counterparts here, you will se how similar they are.
+The following example will rely on RxSwift, here are the **[ReactiveSwift](https://gist.github.com/twittemb/d2f31bc4e50aa287d6165638fc0069ef)** and **[Combine](https://gist.github.com/twittemb/b4fe726554b7d61f60d81a1136b8e4a3)** counterparts, you will see how similar they are.

 We will need a data type for our state: